How much does it cost to travel long term?

 Obviously a few kids can add a few extra $’s to the budget and it all depends on where you are and what activities you decide to do.
 And of course WHEN- for example school holidays and public holidays can really put a dint into the budget too.

-There is no such thing as a standard or normal week on the road.
+There is no such thing as a standard or average week on the road.
 One week we maybe out in the bush doing some “free camping” and keeping ourselves entertained around the camp, then the next week we may find ourselves staying at an expensive caravan park visiting lots of attractions.
 So as you can imagine it would be impossible to give a calculated cost to traveling.

 The overheads of travelling are very similar I guess to those of a normal life in a house.
-There is of course vehicle registration, caravan registration, insurance, maintenance.

 Fuel expenses ( a huge variable relative to the distance you wish to travel in a specific amount of time), Food, accommodation (another huge variable relative to your desire to free camp or stay at caravan parks- or both), Leisure Expenses (entertainment, attractions activities), Incidentals (medicine, repairs batteries clothing etc), Internet, Mobile Phones and other personal liabilities such as personal debts, credit cards, storage fees, mortgage etc.

 Our personal situation meant we have decided to travel BEFORE buying a house and whilst we had no debts.
 This is the only way we would have been able to afford to travel.
-We take care of our yearly registrations, insurance, internet and storage fees in a single swoop each year so we do not have to worry about those expenses whilst travelling.

 We have paid as much as $2.08 per litre for diesel in remote areas